 The fixed line business continues to remain muted despite the low penetration levels in the country.
-The increasing demand for data based services such as the Internet will act as major catalysts in the growth of this segment.
-However, the growth continues to be mitigated by increasing substitution of landlines by mobile phone.
-The PSUs will however continue to retain their dominant position.
-This is on account of high capital investments required in setting up a nationwide network.
+The increasing demand for data based services such as the Internet is the major catalyst in the growth of the sector.
+The scale of the mobile opportunity in India is therefore immense.

-Increasing choice and one of the lowest tariffs in the world have made the cellular services in India an attractive proposition for the average consumer.
-The teledensity in urban areas is nearly 150%.
-Therefore the main driver for future growth would be the rural areas where wireless tele-density is around 43.67%. .
+Increasing choice and one of the lowest tariffs in the world have made the cellular services in India attractive for the average consumer.
+The teledensity in urban areas is about 150%.
+Therefore, the main driver for future growth would be the rural areas where wireless tele-density is around 51.37%.